jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+16. Verify that the View Our Latest Offers button links to the offers page.

+    - Outcome: Pass

 # Passenger Details Page

 1. Verify that the passenger details page appears as expected and looks good at all screen widths.